Encapsulate PHP superglobals for Http\Requests

 We had a superglobal replacement object which even blocked access to superglobals for security reasons.
 But as soon as we started to integrate 3rd party code, that turned out to be a blocker, so we dropped it again.
 For the same reasons I think we should leave the superglobals alone - they are one of the PHP fundamentals, after all.

-Updated by Robert Lemke 10 months ago
+Updated by Robert Lemke about 9 years ago

 - Status changed from Needs Feedback to Rejected